warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Right of Rescission (if rescindable transaction)

 2. Missing or incomplete fraud report.
-PHH requires a copy of the Seller’s clear fraud report which includes all participants to the loan transaction.
+PHH requires a copy of the Client’s clear fraud report which includes all participants to the loan transaction.

 3. Incomplete Verbal Verification of Employment.
 The VVOE must include the employer’s phone number and the source used to obtain the phone number.